Last Updated on

 Indoor exercise bikes, or “stationary bikes”, can be grouped into three basic styles: upright stationary exercise bikes, indoor cycles/Spin Bikes, and recumbent bikes.
 Here are some benefits and a discussion on how each of these bike styles differ along with our top picks for each category.

-One last advantage of the upright exercise bike is that its footprint is far smaller than that of a recumbent bike.
+One last advantage of the stationary exercise bike is that its footprint is far smaller than that of a recumbent bike.
 Like the recumbent bikes, these upright exercise bikes are also often loaded with extra features to make your workout more enjoyable.
 The more expensive the model, the better options you can expect.
-Overall, an upright exercise bike is great for someone who is familiar with exercising already and in better physical condition.
+Overall, a stationary exercise bike is great for someone who is familiar with exercising already and in better physical condition.
 This is a great option for someone looking to take their level of physical fitness to the next level.

-There are a lot of choices, but our favorite upright stationary bikes are:
+There are a lot of choices, but our favorite stationary bikes are:

 #1.
 Nice Design & Heart Rate Monitoring: Exerpeutic Folding Magnetic Upright Bike with Pulse